-Tools & Maintenance is a fully integrated option in Monitor G5 that helps you to handle the company's tools and machines directly in Monitor G5.
+Tools & Maintenance is a fully integrated option in Monitor ERP that helps you to handle the company's tools and machines directly in Monitor ERP.

 Tools in Monitor ERP

 Tools & Maintenance provides you with a complete overview of your tools and machinery.
 You can see where the tools are located, and it also helps you to keep track of stock values, maintenance intervals, and planned services.
 The tools can be added to BOM and routings, and you can book them for operations in manufacturing orders.

-Tools and machines are registered in the same register as regular parts in Monitor G5.
+Tools and machines are registered in the same register as regular parts in Monitor ERP.
 This simplifies stock-keeping as well as purchase of tools and machine spare parts via reorder points and requirement calculations.